Is It Safe to Travel to Haiti in 2026?

 Solo Travelersvery high

-Solo travelers face extreme risks of kidnapping and violent crime, particularly in urban areas like Port-au-Prince, where attacks on individuals are common.
+Solo travelers face extreme risks from violent crime and kidnapping, particularly in urban areas like Port-au-Prince where gang activity is rampant.

 Business Travelersvery high

-Business travelers encounter severe operational risks due to rampant crime, kidnapping threats, and limited government assistance, making travel logistics highly dangerous.
+Business travelers encounter significant operational risks due to rampant crime, including kidnapping and civil unrest, making travel unsafe and unpredictable.

 Familiesvery high

-Families with children are at extreme risk due to widespread violent crime, lack of healthcare facilities, and the potential for civil unrest, making travel unsafe.
+Families with children are at extreme risk due to the lack of healthcare facilities, high crime rates, and the threat of kidnapping, making travel to Haiti exceptionally dangerous.

 Remote Workersvery high

-Remote workers face extreme risks in Haiti, including violent crime and kidnapping, compounded by limited internet connectivity and healthcare access.
+Remote workers face extreme risks in Haiti, including limited internet access and safety concerns that make it impractical to work effectively or securely.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Haiti.